 Virtual Open House

-Join us on Friday March 13th for a live Virtual Open House.
-We’ll be discussing our online Master of Applied Science (MAS) in Patient Safety and Healthcare Quality.
+A live Virtual Open House was recently held in March 2021 for our online Master of Applied Science (MAS) in Patient Safety and Healthcare Quality.

 Get In Touch